We’ve been inculcated to think happy thoughts and be positive.

 Yes, you can “gratitude” yourself into staying in a bad situation because you’re so committed to the moments of lightness.

 Let me give you an example.
-I once had a girlfriend who was in a relationship with an abusive boyfriend.
+I once had a friend who was in a relationship with an abusive boyfriend.
 We asked what good she was getting out of the relationship, her response was, “He always offers me a Kleenex after he makes me cry.”

 Well, why not ditch the guys that’s making you cry all the time?!?
 She was clinging to little crumbs like Kleenex offerings and missing the big picture and the changes she needed to make to live a happy, healthy life.